Ceasefire: Ceasefire types

+Clayton and Sticher found, based on ceasefire data for civil wars from 1990 to 2019, that the periods without violence following a ceasefire were successively longer for cessations of hostilities, preliminary ceasefires, and definitive ceasefires.
+Within three months of the ceasefire initiation, 30 percent of cessations of hostility, 50 percent of preliminary ceasefires, and 70 percent of definitive ceasefires still had no conflict-related deaths.

 Historical examples

 Historically, the concept of a ceasefire existed at least by the time of the Middle Ages, when it was known as a 'truce of God'.

 World War I

 During World War I, on December 24, 1914, there was an unofficial ceasefire on the Western Front as France, the United Kingdom, and Germany observed Christmas.
 There are accounts that claimed the unofficial ceasefire took place throughout the week leading to Christmas, and that British and German troops exchanged seasonal greetings and songs between their trenches.
 The ceasefire was brief but spontaneous.
 Beginning when German soldiers lit Christmas trees, it quickly spread up and down the Western Front.
 One account described the development in the following words:

 It was good to see the human spirit prevailed amongst all sides at the front, the sharing and fraternity.
 All was well until the higher echelons of command got to hear about the effect of the ceasefire, whereby their wrath ensured a return to hostilities.

 There was no peace treaty signed during the Christmas truce, and the war resumed after a few days.